 Triple Wren Farms

 Our flower farming friends, Steve and Sarah Pabody, began farming in 2012 and grew almost 30,000 dahlia plants at their 20-acre farm in 2020.
-They have a great selection of more than 200 varieties especially suited for cut flower growing, including many of my tried-and-true favorites.
+They have a great selection of more than 200 varieties specially suited for cut flower growing, including many of my tried-and-true favorites.
 They sell two lines: Dahlias for Cut Flowers in a Modern Palette and a Legacy Collection that honors local hybridizers by offering their varieties to a wider audience.
+They also sell KA varieties from Santa Cruz Dahlias.
+Tubers ship to the U.S. and Canada.

 Canada